 2021 is the year of Hope.
-All the countries of the world are hoping for an economic revival and China too.
-China is projecting to be a new country and already knows where to go.
+All the countries of the world are hoping for an economic revival and China is too.
+China is projected to be a new country and already knows where to go.

 #1 China’s economic growth rate will double in 2021